Social Security Number, Tax Information and Driver’s License

 - A completed Application For A Social Security Card (Form SS-5)

-- A letter of employment from the designated school official (International Services).
+- A letter of employment from the designated school official (Request your letter at International Services, Webster Hall Welcome Center.
+Please allow 3-5 business days for processing).

-Remember, all documents must be originals.
-No photocopies of documents will be accepted.
+Remember, your passport and I20 or DS2019 must be originals.
+No photocopies of documents will be accepted except for the I94 card.

 At the SSA office, after you have given the attendant your documents, ask for a receipt.
 Your social security card should be issued normally within two weeks to one month.

-The location of the nearest Social Security Administration Office is:
+The location of the nearest Social Security Administration Office to campus is:

 If you need a ride to the Social Security Administration, the MCISA offers periodic trips on request.
 Please use our online sign up form at http://tinyurl.com/dmvSSAtrips to request transportation.
 If you have any questions about when the next trip will be, please contact the MCISA Graduate Assistant at 314-246-6920.